Contact us

 School Condition Allocation (SCA)

-Eligible bodies receive a formulaic allocation in lieu of CIF bids for maintaining school buildings.
+Eligible bodies receive a formulaic allocation in lieu of CIF for maintaining school buildings.

 The eligibility for SCA for the 2026-27 financial year is: